Khongchai/web-spirograph/README.md

 // https://youtu.be/NzjF1pdlK7Y
 const remap = () => {
   // meta.absoluteMin and meta.absoluteMax are the x position of node n0 and n1 in the current level.
-  // I wrote them just for this linear interpolation demo. const oldMax = meta.absoluteMax;
+  // I wrote them just for this linear interpolation example. const oldMax = meta.absoluteMax;
   const oldMin = meta.absoluteMin;